 Activity title My cookbook Learning area Literacy Description Create a cookbook where you can keep your cooking activities, write down thoughts, ideas, plans etc. What you need A notebook Colorful paper Sizers Glue Old newspaper Magazines Markers Stickers Instructions Design your cookbook (you can follow the instructions from the activity My gardening journal).
-Prepare your cookbook - you will need the following information to write down a recipe: • Dish name • Serves (for how many people) • Time to prepare the dish • Ingredients • Make sure you leave enough space for each category.
-You can add also other categories like my improvements, star rate, photo, etc. • Image Construction of the image Duration 30 min Results/outputs Recipes promote recognition, language patterns, and sequencing.
+Prepare your cookbook - you will need the following information to write down a recipe: Dish name Serves (for how many people) Time to prepare the dish Ingredients Make sure you leave enough space for each category.
+You can add also other categories like my improvements, star rate, photo, etc. RECIPE RECIPE INGREDIENTS Duration 30 min Results/outputs Recipes promote recognition, language patterns, and sequencing.
 Participants can learn new vocabulary, ranging from kitchen tools and ingredients to cooking approaches and methods.
 Recipes encourage those following them to pay attention to directions - in both oral and written form.
-Related to cooking This activity can be used together with the activity Preparing a meal according to the recipe .
-Participants first gather the information activity about the recipe, write it down and according to the information gathered, prepare it themselves.
+Related to cooking activity This activity can be used together with the activity Preparing a meal according to the recipe .
+Participants first gather the information about the recipe, write it down and according to the information gathered, prepare it themselves.

 Activity title Kitchen geography Learning area Geography Description Cooking can be a great way to present and get to know a new country.
 What you need Access to internet, geography books, map Blank poster Markers Ingredients to prepare a typical dish of a chosen country Instructions Choose a country and investigate what the typical dishes and ingredients of that country are.
 You can make a poster presentation about the country.
 Choose a dish and prepare it with the participants.
 Discuss with the participants what are the differences between different country's typical dishes and ingredients.
 Can we grow them in our garden as well?
-Image: Contract of the contract Alfalfa Beans Conce beans Alfalfa Alfalfa Bubberries Conce beans Faba beans Kind Millers Pears Pears Duration 60 min Results/outputs Participant will learn about the origin of food, geography.
+Explore the origin of ingredients that we often use in the kitchen like potatoes, rice, tomato, etc. You can find a map with origin of plants at https://cgspace.cgiar.org/handle/10568/75665 Tent Alice Tent Al de Alfalfa Duration 60 min Results/outputs Participant will learn about the origin of food, geography.
 Related to cooking activity This activity can be used together with Preparing a meal according to the recipe .